-And it's becoming clearer what effect the new austerity era in Wolfsburg will have: VW has pledged that the next-generation Phaeton will switch to become an electric limousine, it's fast-tracking hyper-clean diesel technology and it will develop a new scalable electric architecture dubbed MEB to underpin a new generation of EVs with projected ranges of between 150-300 miles.
+It quickly became clear what effect the new austerity era in Wolfsburg would have: VW pledged that the next-generation Phaeton will switch to become an electric limousine, it fast-tracked hyper-clean diesel technology and it developed a new scalable electric architecture dubbed MEB to underpin a new generation of EVs with projected ranges of between 150-300 miles.
 The silver lining of this particular cloud is that VW skipped a generation and invested heavily in EVs.

 The VW emissions crisis in the UK

-The UK boss of Volkswagen, Paul Willis (below), has been hauled in front of MPs and admitted that 400,000 British cars will need physical engine modifications to remedy the 'defeat device' emissions cheat software.
-The company has already warned that the fix won't get underway until January 2016, and it could take another year before all cars are sorted.
+The UK boss of Volkswagen, Paul Willis (below), was hauled in front of MPs and admitted that 400,000 British cars would need physical engine modifications to remedy the ‘defeat device’ emissions cheat software.
+The company started fixing affected cars in January 2016 and said it would take a good year to sort all the cars.

-Willis, who has now left his role, was called to appear in front of the transport select committee to explain how VW is planning to restore motorists' faith in the company's cars.
-He admitted that a third of cars affected in the UK would require a change to the fuel injection system - mostly the 1.6 TDI models sold since 2008.
-It's a further blow to VW, and confirmation that it's not just a simple software upgrade.
-Click here to find out if your Volkswagen is affected.
+Willis, who has now left his role, was called to appear in front of the transport select committee to explain how VW would restore motorists’ faith in the company’s cars.
+He admitted that a third of cars affected in the UK would require a change to the fuel injection system – mostly the 1.6 TDI models sold since 2008.
+It’s a further blow to VW, and confirmation that it’s not just a simple software upgrade.

 It has transpired that around 3 million of the 11m cars identified globally could require physical hardware upgrades, as well as a software reflash.

-Officials are keen to stress this is a service action to 'refit' cars, not a full recall.
-It's a technicality, but full-blown recalls are reserved in the UK for safety-related issues.
-VW will write to affected owners and offer a retro-fit upgrade to their diesel car.
-Owners will take their car to a main dealer and VW will upgrade the ECU to eliminate the problem software free of charge, it claims.
-But the CEO has now confirmed that some cars will need additional physical engineering changes as well as a software reflash.
+Officials were keen to stress this was a service action to ‘refit’ cars, not a full recall.
+It’s a technicality, but full-blown recalls are reserved in the UK for safety-related issues.
+VW wrote to affected owners and offered a retro-fit upgrade to their diesel car.
+Owners took their car to a main dealer who offered to upgrade the ECU to eliminate the problem software free of charge.
+But VW subsequently confirmed that some cars would need additional physical engineering changes as well as a software reflash.

-Models affected include all Golf Mk6, Passat Mk7, Tiguan Mk1 diesels, which are 'equipped exclusively with type EA189 diesel engines.'
-Audis affected are some A1, A3, A4, A5, A6, TT, Q3 and Q5 models, it has been confirmed.
-Skoda and Seat have yet to reveal a full model breakdown, but it is likely to be similar models based on the group MQB architecture.
+Models affected include all Golf Mk6, Passat Mk7 and Tiguan Mk1 diesels, which were ‘equipped exclusively with type EA189 diesel engines.’
+Audis affected included some A1, A3, A4, A5, A6, TT, Q3 and Q5 models, it was confirmed.
+Skoda and Seat models affected were also based on the group MQB architecture.

-The new group boss of Volkswagen certainly has his hands full.
-Wolfsburg announced sweeping boardroom changes on Friday 25 September: Porsche leader Matthias Mueller (above) is the new CEO of Volkswagen AG and has pledged that his first priority is to clean up the company with a major restructure, new personnel and emergency actions to restore faith among the 80 million Volkswagen owners worldwide.
+The new group boss of Volkswagen certainly had his hands full.
+Wolfsburg announced sweeping boardroom changes on Friday 25 September 2015: Porsche leader Matthias Mueller (above) was appointed the new CEO of Volkswagen AG and pledged that his first priority was to clean up the company with a major restructure, new personnel and emergency actions to restore faith among the 80 million Volkswagen owners worldwide.

 Dr Herbert Diess, CEO of the VW car division, said: ‘We are working at full speed on a technical solution that we will present to partners, to our customers and to the public as swiftly as possible.
 Our aim is to inform our customers as quickly as possible, so that their vehicles comply fully with regulations.
 I assure you that Volkswagen will do everything humanly possible to win back the trust of our customers, the dealerships and the public.’